Firefly_Global transportation and logistics of cheese powder 628174.png

-Delays: We expect delays for shipments already in transit as well as upcoming shipments to/from the Middle East, with potential knock-on effects on wider trade lanes outside the region.
+Delays: We expect delays for sea shipments already in transit, as well as upcoming shipments to and from the Middle East.
+And potential knock-on effects on wider trade lanes outside the region may be expected should the conflict continue.
+Moreover, delays may also be expected for both truck as well as air shipments.

-Fuel related surcharges: Air carriers are clearing backlogs before accepting new cargo, and ocean booking limitations remain significant on selected lanes.
+Capacity constraints: Sea and air carriers are clearing backlogs before accepting new cargo, and ocean booking limitations are significant on selected lanes.

-War Risk Surcharges (WRS): War Risk Surcharges (WRS) are currently being introduced with short notice by carriers due to higher insurance premiums and increased operational risk in the region.
+War Risk Surcharges (WRS): War Risk Surcharges are currently being introduced at short notice by sea, land and air carriers due to higher insurance premiums and increased operational risks in the region.

 Our production facility in Denmark continues to operate as normal for now.
-Since most raw materials are sourced within Europe, inbound raw material supply remains stable and we continue to process and produce orders as planned.
-Hence for now, our production lead times remain unchanged.
+Since most raw materials are sourced within Europe, inbound raw material supply remains stable, and we continue to process and produce orders as planned.

 In addition, both inbound and outbound logistics may be affected by delays, increasing freight and fuel rates, carrier constraints, and route disruptions.